Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Introduction

 Recommendation systems for suggesting items to users are commonplace in online services such as marketplaces, content delivery platforms and ad placement systems.
 Such systems, over time, learn from user feedback, and improve their recommendations.
 An important caveat, however, is that both the distribution of user types and their respective preferences change over time, thus inducing changes in the optimal recommendation and requiring the system to periodically ``reset'' its learning.

-In this paper, we consider systems with known change-points (aka episodes) in the distribution of user-types and preferences.
+We consider systems with known change-points (aka episodes) in the distribution of user-features and preferences.
 Examples include seasonality in product recommendations where there are marked changes in interests based on time-of-year, or ad-placements based on time-of-day.
 While a baseline strategy would be to re-learn the recommendation algorithm in each episode, it is often advantageous to share some learning across episodes.
 Specifically, one often has access to (potentially, a very) large number of pre-trained recommendation algorithms (aka experts), and the goal then is to quickly determine (in an online manner) which expert is best suited to a specific episode.
-Crucially, the {\em relationship among these experts} can be learned over time -- meaning that given samples of (recommended action, reward) from the deployment of one expert, we can {\em infer what would have been the reward} if some other expert were used.
-Such learned ``transfer'' across experts uses data from all the deployed experts over past episodes, and extracts invariant relationships holding across episodes; while the data collected in each episode, alongside this learned transfer, permits one to quickly determine the episode-dependent best expert.
+Crucially, the expert policies are \textit{invariant over episodes} and can be learnt offline -- given samples of (observed context, recommended action) pairs from the deployment of one expert in the past, one can infer the policy \textit{approximately}.
+The problem is then to efficiently `transfer' this approximate knowledge to the online phase to accelerate the learning of the episode-dependent best expert.